Elektrobit/crinit/doc/adr/adr-cgroups-invalid-configuration.md

 *pros*
 * Fail early, fail hard.
 Best possible solution to notice the problem early.
-* simple, no need to think of error handling
+* Simple, no need to think of error handling

 *cons*
 * A faulty cgroup configuration will stop the system from booting